signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SSRCDuplicationandReuse"></a>
 ### SSRC Duplication and Reuse

 [pktlib](#user-content-pktlib_main) packet/media worker threads recognize and handle sessions that duplicate SSRCs in other sessions and reuse their previous SSRCs, assuming there is a valid reason for interleaving the same SSRC values betweeen sessions.
-Duplication happens when a new session uses the same SSRC as an existing session, and reuse happens when a session reverts to its previous SSRC value. mediaMin defaults to this behavior, but also allows the [ENABLE_DORMANT_SESSIONS flag](#user-content-commandlinedormantsessions) in the -dN command line argument to designate the original session as "dormant", implying a pause or halt in the original channel.
+Duplication happens when a new session uses the same SSRC as an existing session, and reuse happens when a session reverts to its previous SSRC value. mediaMin defaults to this behavior, but also allows the [ENABLE_DORMANT_SESSIONS flag](#user-content-commandlinedormantsessions) in the -dN command line option to designate the original session as "dormant", implying a pause or halt in the original channel.
 In such cases each dormant session channel is flushed and any remaining media is cleared from its state information and jitter buffers.

 To provide insight into SSRC usage and endpoint behavior, packet/media worker threads keep track of SSRC duplication and reuse, and include these stats in run-time stats.
 Below is a screen cap showing an SSRC duplication, where session 0, channel 4 duplicates the SSRC being used by session 1, channel 2 (highlighted in red):